-that had particular expressive or commercial value, because there were no such sections.
+On factor three, the amount used, Texeira used clips of a few seconds or minutes from council meetings that ran for hours.
+His own videos consisted mostly of copied clips, but overlaid with new captions, music, and commentary.
+So this copying was quantitatively substantial in relation to his edited videos but less so in relation to the source videos.
+It was, however, qualitatively minor; he had not lifted out the sections that had particular expressive or commercial value, because there were no such sections.
 And, most importantly, given Texeira's transformative purpose, his copying was necessary to that purpose.
 He needed to show the councilmembers acting nervously to make his point that they were nervous; he needed to show their words to make his point that they were lying.
 Neither of these responses would have been as effective if he had described the meeting without showing it.

 On factor four, the effect on the market, there was no effect because there was no market.
 The City did not make money from the videos, and could not have.
-State law prohibited public agencies from charging more than the "direct costs of duplication."238 And even if it could have, Texeira's criticism was not a market substitute; someone wanting to know what happened in the council meeting could not have found out from Texeira's videos, which presented only a small fraction of the council's business.
+State law prohibited public agencies from charging more than the "direct costs of duplication."216 And even if it could have, Texeira's criticism was not a market substitute; someone wanting to know what happened in the council meeting could not have found out from Texeira's videos, which presented only a small fraction of the council's business.

 Not all reporting cases result in a fair-use finding.
 In Los Angeles Times v.
-Free Republic, the defendant's online board contained complete copy-pasted copies of newspaper articles.239 While the articles were informational (factor two), the purpose of enabling discussion of those articles (factor one) on the board did not justify pasting the complete articles (factor three).
-And once they were pasted, they allowed board members to avoid buying copies of the newspapers or paying for online subscriptions (factor four).
+Free Republic, the defendant's online board contained complete copy-pasted copies of newspaper articles.217 While the articles were informational (factor two), the purpose of enabling discussion of those articles (factor one) on the board did not justify pasting the complete articles (factor three).
+And once they were pasted, they allowed board